-These models additionally add a bias against the vocabulary of the model getting too large, and describe a method to search for this maximum likelihood solution, usually with an iterative procedure that re-samples the segmentations of sentences one-by-one (Gibbs sampling).
-Alternatively, and much more efficiently, it is possible to heuristically prune the vocabulary by removing low-probability words until the vocabulary reaches a smaller size [14].
+These models additionally add a bias against the vocabulary of the model getting too large, and describe a method to search for this maximum likelihood solution, using either an iterative procedure that re-samples the segmentations of sentences one-by-one (Gibbs sampling) or by heuristically prune the vocabulary by removing low-probability words until the vocabulary reaches a smaller size [15].

-As a simple, faster, but potentially less accurate method for unsupervised word segmentation, [23] have recently proposed a method based on a technique called "byte pair encoding (BPE)", which is fast and relatively effective.
+As a simple, faster, but potentially less accurate method for unsupervised word segmentation, [24] have recently proposed a method based on a technique called "byte pair encoding (BPE)", which is fast and relatively effective.
 The method finds segmentations by starting with an initial segmentation $E = \bar{E}$, where each token is its own character, then iteratively combining together the most frequent 2-gram in the corpus.
 The intuition behind the model is that more frequent strings (with sufficient training data) should be treated as a single unit, while less frequent strings should be split together into their component parts to prevent sparsity.

-In unsupervised word segmentation algorithms, it can also be useful to segment both sides of the corpus with a single model at the same time [23].
-The reason for this is because many words share character strings, as noted in Section 21.1.
+In unsupervised word segmentation algorithms, it is also common to perform joint subword segmentation, essentially segmenting both sides of the corpus with a single model at the same time [24].
+The reason for this is because many words share character strings, as noted in Section 21.2.
 This would basically entail running the same unsupervised word segmentation, only over both the source and target corpora \mathcal{F} and \mathcal{E} at the same time, instead of running them separately.
+However, this method obviously will not work well for languages that do not share the same script, and also is sensitive to superficial differences in words ("revolution" in English and "revolucion" in Spanish) that result in different segmentations for very similar words.